FieryCod/holy-lambda/doc/1-02-getting-started.md

 So what do we have now?

 At this point we have an AWS serverless application stack comprising:
-  * a Clojure based lambda function...
+  * a Clojure based Lambda function
   * the necessary execution permissions, and
-  * an API Gateway `GET` request using the lambda as a handler
+  * an API Gateway `GET` request using the Lambda as a handler

 ### CloudFormation Stack